PietPetGit/SteamlessInput/README.md

 [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md) for full attribution.
 If you are a rights holder and have concerns about any included asset, please open an issue and it will be addressed promptly.

-The software is provided **"as is", without warranty of any kind**, express or implied — see the [LICENSE](LICENSE) for the full terms.
-Use it at your own risk, particularly with hardware you care about.

-The Windows executable is **not code-signed**, so SmartScreen will likely warn on first run ("Windows protected your PC" → *More info* → *Run anyway*).
-This is expected for an unsigned independent release, not a sign of malware — build it yourself from source if you would rather not trust the binary.